Your Perfect 1 Month Europe Travel Itinerary

 If you like shopping, Oxford Street is where to go (be careful, your backpack gets heavier with everything you buy!).
 And the West End is a great choice if you are interested in theatres, or check out the galleries and museums of Kensington.
 No matter your preferences, there’s always something to do in London!

 After a few days in London, it is time to go to the City of Light for the next leg of your one month Europe itinerary.
 Paris is just over two hours away from London by train.
 The Eurotunnel connects the UK with the rest of the continent, and you can take a train, the Eurostar, from St. Pancras station to Gare du Nord, in Paris.

 However, be aware that this train is NOT included in any of the rail passes, so you will need to buy it on your own!
 If you’re after a cheaper way to reach Paris, budget coaches make the 10 hour journey daily.

 It will be the afternoon by the time you arrive, so I’d recommend a stroll around the Montmartre district, where famous landmarks like the Basilica of the Sacré Coeur or the Moulin Rouge are located.

-Start your day with a nice breakfast by visiting a local boulangerie and buying some fresh and delicious croissants.
+Start your Paris itinerary with a nice breakfast by visiting a local boulangerie and buying some fresh and delicious croissants.
 Maybe have a coffee in one of the many cafes in the city and get ready to start exploring.

 Paris is a big city, so using its public transportation is a good idea.
 If you want to start with the most famous landmarks of the country visit the Champ de Mars and see the Eiffel Tower in all its glory.
 Ascending the iconic monument first can be tempting, but I personally prefer leaving it for the sunset, to watch the city glow in beautiful shades of orange from above.